Privacy notice for Self-isolation support scheme.

 Your local authority

 Your local authority has been asked to hold all of your personal data in relation to your application for an self isolation support payment.
-Although the Welsh Government is the Data Controller in this circumstance, we will not normally receive any personal information about you, except in the event you wish to make a complaint, or to exercise your data protection rights under the GDPR, or in the event a local authority has identified a suspicion of fraud.
+Although the Welsh Government is the Data Controller in this circumstance, we will not normally receive any personal information about you, except in the event you wish to make a complaint, or to exercise your data protection rights under the GDPR, or in the event a Local Authority has identified a suspicion of fraud.
 In this case, your local authority will provide us with a copy of your information to enable us to respond.
-However, the Welsh Government does intend self-isolation support payment data held by local authorities to be included in the next National Fraud Initiative (NFI) exercise.
+However, the Welsh Government does intend self isolation support payment data held by Local Authorities to be included in the next National Fraud Initiative exercise.
 Find out more information about the NFI.

 We will only keep your personal data for as long as it is needed for the purposes of the COVID-19 emergency, and for audit and payment purposes.
 We will keep any records relating to financial transactions for a period of six years.